etetoolkit/ete/_sources/tutorial/tutorial_smartview.rst.txt

 nodes that are common ancestors to other nodes we are interested in::

   from ete4 import Tree
-  from ete4.smartview import Layout, Decoration, TextFace
+  from ete4.smartview import Layout, TextFace

   t = Tree('((((a1,a2),a3), ((b1,b2),(b3,b4))), ((c1,c2),c3));')